All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. GHK-Cu: Enhanced collagen synthesis and scar reduction - Best for: Cosmetic and plastic surgery recovery

-4. Ipamorelin: Natural growth hormone optimization - Best for: Overall recovery acceleration
+4. Ipamorelin: Natural growth hormone improvement - Best for: Overall recovery acceleration

 5. IGF-1 LR3: Targeted tissue regeneration - Best for: Complex reconstructive procedures